particle-iot/docs/src/content/firmware/tracker-edge/tracker-edge-firmware.md

 PRODUCT_ID(TRACKER_PRODUCT_ID);
 ```

-Tracker Edge v17 is not compatible with Device OS 5.x.
+Tracker Edge v17 is not compatible with Device OS 5.x or later.

 ### Manually